 Fancy ice skating within the location of the Natural History Museum's open-air ice rink?
 Until the 7th January 2018 you can visit this ice skating rink situated in front of the famous South Kensington museum.
 The ice skating rink is surrounded by thousands of fairy lights and an amazing Christmas tree standing at 30ft tall.

 You can visit the museum's café for meals and refreshments whilst watching the skaters glide past on the ice rink.
 There is also a Hotel Chocolat stand next to the rink where you can warm up with luxury hot chocolates, enjoy chocolate treats and buy festive gifts for that perfect Christmas purchase.
-You can find discounts online for family and member bookings, check the website below to find out more information on times and prices.
+You can find discounts online for family and member bookings.
 The ice rink is also conveniently located near to our Kensington developments.